 The same applies to numbers provided on a website.
 For robots they’re only a sequence of characters, however, if the structured data specifies that the number stands for price, then, in the search results, Google is able to display the numbers as a price of a given product.

 However, pay attention to structured data you use.
 Photos are important for example in the case of recipes but if you apply them without any reason, Google may block the display of any structured data of your website.
 So how to use structured data in a way that doesn’t do harm to the domain?
 Provide the robots only with honest and verified information consistent with the content of your website.
 Additionally, structured data should be related to elements visible on the site.
+Using schema is really a good boost to your SEO when done right.
+However, if you have doubts – you can always consult your activity with technical SEO specialists.

 Most commonly encountered structured data